johnthepink/meteor-launch/docs/actions/testflight.md

 ## Setup

+You will need to have set up an application through [iTunes Connect](https://itunesconnect.apple.com).

 There is no additional setup required if you have already provided the information described in the [build](actions/build.md) action.
 Just let it fly!